Chart Color Schemes

 Windsor - Bligh Park has shown very soft population growth performance across periods assessed by AreaSearch

-Windsor - Bligh Park's population, as per AreaSearch's analysis, was 15,443 by November 2025.
-This figure is an increase of 179 people from the 2021 Census total of 15,264, indicating a growth rate of approximately 1.2%.
-The increase is inferred from ABS's estimated resident population of 15,433 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 679 persons per square kilometer, suggesting ample space per person and potential for further development.
-Natural growth accounted for approximately 68.0% of overall population gains during recent periods.
+Windsor - Bligh Park's population is approximately 15,443 as of November 2025.
+This figure represents an increase of 179 people since the 2021 Census, which reported a population of 15,264.
+The change is inferred from ABS estimated resident population of 15,433 in June 2024 and additional 33 validated new addresses since the Census date.
+This results in a density ratio of 679 persons per square kilometer.
+Natural growth contributed approximately 68.0% to overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the population is projected to decline by 31 persons according to this methodology.
-However, specific age cohorts like the 75 to 84 group are expected to grow, with a projected increase of 597 people in this cohort.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the population is projected to decline by 31 persons overall, but specific age cohorts like the 75 to 84 group are expected to increase by 597 people.

 Frequently Asked Questions - Population